 How to Effectively Communicate With Kids and Teens

-Resilient kids are better able to handle life’s ups and downs.
+Resilient kids and teens are better able to handle life’s ups and downs.
 One way to build resilience in kids is by teaching them how to communicate their feelings and needs.
 Having regular, open conversations helps kids understand that it’s normal and OK to have any (and all) feelings and to share them with others.

 Download these communication tips as a printable PDF.